 A variety of workshops are planned for this semester, based on feedback from both students and instructors alike.
-Due to the popularity of workshops in Fall 2017, all workshops in Spring 2018 will be offered twice: once onsite in the SCS building, and once online via Zoom.
+Due to the popularity of workshops in past semesters, most workshops will be offered twice: once onsite in the SCS building, and once online via Zoom.
 All onsite sessions will take place in the afternoon, and all online sessions will take place in the evening.

 Information about classrooms (or Zoom links) for each workshop will be available upon registration.